 Wanda slid a slate over the counter to Casey.
 “You’re due for a replacement rig.
 Take off your harness so I can do inventory.”

 “Not much call for your small size, but yeah, I put a pair aside for you.
-Best to come through here for some time.
-Where’s your water bottle?
-You need to turn that in too.”
+Best ones to come through here for some time.”
+Wanda examined Casey’s rig, checked off each item.
+“Where’s your bottle?
+You need to turn it in.”

 “Lost it in a chase.”

-“Yeah, we’re still co-habbing.”
+“Yeah.
+We’re still co-habbing.”

-“You might want to wash up first.”
+Wanda’s nose scrunched.
+“You might want to wash the stink off first.”

-“Yeah, that would be great.
+“That’d be great.
 Hot?”

 “No, not rated for it.”